 In demand as a workshop clinician, Dr. Fisher has presented lectures nationally and internationally, including the National Conferences of the Music Teachers National Association (Washington, D.C., 2001; Toronto, Ontario, Canada, 2007; Atlanta, 2009), the National Group Piano and Piano Pedagogy Forum (Norman, Oklahoma, 2006; Austin, Texas, 2010), the Australasian Piano Pedagogy Conference (Canberra, Australia, 2008) and the American Music Therapy Association (Orlando, Florida, 2005).

 As a performing artist, Dr. Fisher frequently plays both solo and collaborative recitals, including duet and duo piano performances with wife, pianist Katherine Fisher.
 The Fisher Piano Duo was awarded first prize in the Adult Duo Division of the Graves Piano and Organ Company/OhioMTA Piano Competition in 2007.
-The Duo was the featured guest artists and clinicians at the Wichita State University Summer Piano Pedagogy Institute.
+The Fishers are currently co-authoring the revised and expanded edition of Piano Duet Repertoire (Indiana University Press).

 Dr. Fisher is an active member of Music Teachers National Association and serves as Vice-President for Conferences for the Ohio Music Teachers Association.
 He is currently faculty advisor for the Ohio University MTNA Collegiate Chapter.
 Dr. Fisher maintains a studio of pre-college students who have been successful at state and regional piano competitions and festivals.
 He frequently serves as an adjudicator and master class clinician at piano festivals throughout the United States.